The Churnet Valley Railway

 Our picturesque stations offer lots of interest with a complete range of visitor facilities, and there's plenty more to see and enjoy along the way.
 In addition to the 11-mile return journey along the valley, there's a taste of contrasting moorland scenery on the 9-mile round trip over the steeply graded Cauldon branch to Ipstones Loop.

-Kingsley & Froghall is an impressive North Staffordshire Railway-style station complete with award-winning traditional tea rooms, souvenir shop, picnic area and full disabled facilities.
+Kingsley & Froghall is an impressive replica North Staffordshire Railway-style station complete with award-winning Signals Tearoom open on all running days, Signals Souvenir Shop, Picnic Area and full disabled facilities.
 Only a short walk from the historic lime kilns and Froghall Wharf on the Caldon Canal.
+Customers are advised to start their journeys from Froghall as parking is far easier than at Cheddleton

 Cheddleton, the original home of the preserved railway with its impressive Grade II Listed Victorian Station, offers a small museum and is the location of our locomotive sheds.
 The Boat Inn , a local pub is near and St Edward's Church and Cheddleton Flint Mill are both within walking distance along the Caldon Canal towpath.